Top House Democrat steps up demand for Trump’s tax returns

 Asked repeatedly at a House hearing Tuesday whether any regulation prohibited a taxpayer from disclosing returns when under audit, Rettig responded “no.”

 The issue appears sure to end up in federal court.
 With an eye to a legal challenge, Neal told Rettig that he has two weeks to respond — by 5 p.m. on April 23.
 If Rettig fails to do so, Neal said he will interpret as denying the request, which could pave the way for a court battle.
-Neal also seeks the returns through a subpoena.
+Neal also could seek the returns through a subpoena.

 Treasury Secretary Steven Mnuchin, who oversees the IRS, told Neal this past week that he needs more time to consider the unprecedented demand for Trump’s returns and needs to consult with the Justice Department about it.